Uchechukwu-Efifie/Nigeria-Agricultural-Export-Analytics-Strategic-BI-Market-Intelligence/README.md

 - How does performance in the current period compare to the same period in prior years?
 - Which companies are the top performers, and what is their product mix?

-Without answers to these questions, export strategy decisions — on pricing, product focus, destination prioritisation, and logistics — rely on intuition rather than evidence.
+Without answers to these questions, export strategy decisions, on pricing, product focus, destination prioritisation, and logistics, rely on intuition rather than evidence.
 This dashboard provides the analytical foundation to answer all of these questions dynamically, with filters that allow any stakeholder to slice the data by country, year, quarter, or product combination.

 ---